chef/knife-ec2/CONTRIBUTING.md

 ## Release Cycle

-The versioning for Chef Software Cookbook projects is X.Y.Z.
+The versioning for Chef Software projects is X.Y.Z.

 * X is a major release, which may not be fully compatible with prior major releases